-1. Bharatpur Palace: Contemplate the architectural wonder
+1. Bharatpur Palace: Contemplate The Architectural Wonder

 Exhibiting the right blend of Mughal and Rajputana architecture, the Bharatpur Palace is a fine piece of architecture that was built over a period by different kings.
 The palace is adorned with intricate design patterns towards its main entrance.
-There is a museum located at the center of the palace that showcases the 2nd-century art and workmanship.
+There is a museum located at the centre of the palace that showcases 2nd-century art and workmanship.

-2. Rope Castle Adventure Park: Try some adventurous activities here
+2. Rope Castle Adventure Park: Try Some Adventurous Activities Here